-At Smiles Nursery School we take care of the first three years of childhood, undoubtedly the most precious time in every child´s life.
+At Smiles Nursery School we take care of the first six years of childhood, undoubtedly the most precious time in every child´s life.
 We are aware of our responsibility, and not only we take an optimal care of each child in their first experience outside their home, but also provide them with the best possible grounds in their early years education.

 We aim to create a welcoming, safe, caring and stimulating school environment in which children feel happy and ready to learn.
 Through play we foster a love of enquiry, nurturing creativity, independence and resilience, and helping them to do what they know best, use their natural curiosity to learn.
 There’s a big wide world to explore and enjoy.
 Children are great enthusiasts and for them life is one huge adventure.

 Not only our children are given the skills to explore and develop in all areas of learning, but they also do it by means of total immersion in the English language, providing them with fluency, spontaneity and an accent which can only be acquired at a very early age.

 The mission, values and ideals that underpin our curriculum are clearly set forth in the following eight principles:

 Full English immersion